michaelbourne/wp-commerce7/README.txt

 == Upgrade Notice ==

+= 1.5.0 =
+Check out the new Club Selector block for Gutenberg!

 = 1.4.0 =
 Gutenberg blocks have been reworked.
 You should test this update on a staging site first to ensure no errors occur.